qzcool/WeApp_Roomie/README.md

 # Roomie
-[Wechat Mini Program Exercise Project] An app to cultivate healthy roommates' relationships by providing solutions to common financial conflicts.
+An app to cultivate healthy roommates' relationships by providing solutions to common financial conflicts.
+This is my first Wechat Mini Program Project for exercising purposes.